aleferna12/colorir/README.rst

 .. note::

-	Please note that colorir is still in its early days and that slight modifications to the code may happen between versions.
+	Please note that colorir is still in its early days and that slight modifications to the API may happen between versions.

 What is colorir?
 ----------------